ltalirz/asetk/README.md

 =====

-Toolkit for working with atomic and electronic structure data, making use of the Atomistic Simulation Environment (ASE) for atomic structures.
+Toolkit for working with atomic and electronic structure data, built on top of the Atomistic Simulation Environment (ASE) for atomic structures.

 Formats supported: